marszalekm/maze_solver/README.md

 # Maze solver

 Algorithm finds a way out of the maze.
-Maze is provided as a black & white image with 1 pixel wall thickness and corridors.
+Maze is provided as a black & white image with 1 pixel wall thickness and corridors.<br/>
 It is based on an idea used in A* algorithm, where distance to the exit is calculated for each cell.

 General workflow: